vh13294/nestjs-auth-module/README.md

 - use front-end specific SDK, web/flutter
 - Create a "Continue With FB" button, should trigger facebook login
-- Get access_token, => send it to register-via-facebook
+- Get fb_access_token, => send it to continue-via-facebook
-- Verify token, and get email
+- Verify token, and get email/names
-- If email exist in db, check if user have facebookID attach in db, return jwt cookies
+- If email exist in db, check if user have facebookID attach, return jwt cookies
-- If email exist in db, but no facebookID in db, return warning ask user to use email/password instead
+- If email exist in db, but no facebookID, return warning ask user to use email/password instead
 - If email does not exist in db,

   - Create new user via fb-email, names
   - Password should be empty
   - if success, return jwt cookies

-- For FB, InternalOAuthError: Failed to fetch user profile, usually mean incorrect appKey/appID
+- For FB, InternalOAuthError: Failed to fetch user profile, might also mean incorrect appKey/appID

 ## Refresh token inactive policy